cdktf/cdktf-provider-launchdarkly/docs/customRole.typescript.md

 - *Type:* string[]

-Targeted actions will be those actions NOT in this list.

-The 'actions' field must be empty to use this field
+The list of action specifiers defining the actions to which the statement does not apply.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/resources/custom_role#not_actions CustomRole#not_actions}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/resources/custom_role#not_actions CustomRole#not_actions}

 ---